 To use tags with content resources, link one or more tag groups to a content collection in the collection’s settings.
 Once linked, those tag groups’ tags become available when creating or editing content resources in that collection.

-- Events list page — Each tag group applied to events appears as a filter dropdown.
-Visitors select tags to filter the events list.
+- Events list page — Each tag group applied to events appears as its own filter dropdown.
+Visitors can select tags from each group to filter the events list.

 - Content collection pages — Tag groups linked to a collection appear as filter dropdowns for browsing resources.